 - 18.1 The District is committed to providing a safe and healthful workplace for all employees.
 Bargaining unit members shall not be required to work in unsafe conditions or to perform tasks that endanger their health and/or safety. - 18.2 Bargaining unit members must notify their immediate supervisor in writing concerning any unsafe condition in the District affecting their health and safety.
-The immediate supervisor shall investigate the reported unsafe condition and advise the unit member(s) in writing within ten (10) days of any findings and suggested corrected action. - 18.3 The District shall ensure adequate means for communication between a teacher and the office for emergency situations.
+The immediate supervisor shall investigate the reported unsafe condition and advise the unit member(s) in writing within ten (10) days of any findings and suggested corrected action.
+The District shall take the necessary steps to have the condition corrected in a timely manner. - 18.2.1 Should an unsafe working condition be discovered by district personnel other than a unit member who is directly affected by the unsafe working condition, the unit member shall be notified via district email of the issue and the plans for resolution. - 18.3 The District shall ensure adequate means for communication between a teacher and the office for emergency situations.
 An administrator or designee shall be designated at each site at all times - 18.4 When requested by either party, Education Code Provisions related to workplace safety will be incorporated into next subsequent employee handbook printing.
-Provisions include, but are not limited to:

-49079 - Teacher notification related to pupils enrolled in his/her class who have been suspended/expelled.
+Provisions include, but are not limited to: - 49079 Teacher notification related to pupils enrolled in his/her class who have been suspended/expelled.

-44014 - Notification to law enforcement of any abuse of school personnel/students, assault or battery on a school employee.

-48910 - Teacher ability to suspend pupils from their class.

-44807 - Exercising necessary physical control over pupils.
+- 44014 Notification to law enforcement of any abuse of school personnel/students, assault or battery on a school employee. - 48910 Teacher ability to suspend pupils from their class. - 44807 Exercising necessary physical control over pupils. - Nurses shall receive notification of known serious student health concerns when information is received by the District.
+The Nurse will be given three days upon notification to investigate the student's healthcare needs and obtain necessary physician authorizations and medical supplies.